contiamo/contiamo-release-please/PROGRESS.md

 2. Run `uv sync` to ensure dependencies are installed
 3. Run `task help` to see all available commands
 4. Review this PROGRESS.md file for context
-5. Next steps: Phase 7 (Platform-specific Releases: GitHub Releases, GitLab Releases)
+5. Next steps: Phase 7 (Platform-specific Releases), Phase 8 (Config Generation Command)